pgmmpk/pgmmpk.github.io/_drafts/draft2.md

 {% endhighlight %}

 All said, each method has its merits.
-Personally I would go with the subscription style, just because it "reminds" user
+Personally I would go with the subscription style.
+Its a little more verbose than I'd like but it is simple to understand and the very existence of `subscription` object in the API reminds the user (me) to close it when it is no longer needed.